resire02/capstone48_intro_to_microcontrollers/docs/lab-2/Lab-2.md

 ![The SSD1306](./Photos/ssd1306_component.png)

 The SSD1306 is connected to the I2C-SDA and I2C-SCL hookups.
 The SDA is used for data transfer while the SCL is used to synchronize communication.
-These pins are already connected to the Curiosity Nano.
+These pins are already adjacent to the PA2 and PA3 pins on the Curiosity Nano, so there is no remapping required.

 ![SSD1306 Pin Mappings](./Photos/ssd1306_mapping.png)